ByteRookie/AGS_Service/README.md

 Device priorities are chosen from a list rather than via drag‑and‑drop.
 Selecting a value rearranges the other devices so each rank is unique.
 The options screen in the UI marks required fields with a `*` and shows defaults in parentheses.

-Available options (UI defaults in parentheses):
+All global options (defaults in parentheses):
 - `disable_zone` – ignore the state of `zone.home` when `True` (`False`).
-- `override_content` – per‑device string that forces a room to stay active if the media identifier contains it (empty).
 - `primary_delay` – seconds to wait before clearing the primary speaker (`5`).
 - `homekit_player` – media player entity exposed to HomeKit (none).
 - `create_sensors` – create sensor entities (`False`).
 - `default_on` – default system state after a restart (`False`).
 - `static_name` – friendly name for the generated media player (none).
 - `disable_Tv_Source` – skip audio switching when a TV is active (`False`).

+Each device row can also include an optional `override_content` string that keeps the room active whenever the device's `media_content_id` contains that value.

 Complete YAML example: